andsontan/xpiks/_posts/2016-05-07-fourth-release.markdown

 date: 2016-05-07T20:57:40+02:00
 ---

 Today I announce release of Xpiks 1.3!
 This is a very big release which introduces plenty of new features and bugfixes.
-Just take a look:
+Just take a look below

 **Major features** of this release: